 Some things to consider:

-- Typically, employers allow you to keep assets in the plan if the balance is over $5,000.
-If you have $5,000 or less, you may need to proactively make a choice.
-If you don’t, some plans may automatically distribute the proceeds to you (or to an IRA established for you).
+- Typically, employers allow you to keep assets in the plan if the balance is more than $5,000.
+If you have $5,000 or less, you may need to proactively make a choice to remain.
+If you don’t, some plans may automatically distribute the proceeds to you (or to an IRA established by you).

 - You’ll no longer be able to make plan contributions or, in most cases, take a plan loan.